geminovc/scripts/dataset_scripts/README.md

 Note that there is no extra space between elements in the text files and the files do not end with a new line.
 You can pick multiple start and stop times for a video.
 For the train videos, each of them will be treated as a separate video and cut into smaller sessions, but for the test videos they different sessions of the same video (same `youtube_url`) will be attached in the end to make a longer test video.
 Make sure to use the correct resolution when you are seaching for the videos.

 The process of collecting the videos is time-consuming.
+We collected 5 test videos and about 15 train videos for each person.
 I also suggest to use private mode in the browser if you don't want to mess up with your feeds:) The list of the `speaker`s that I used is:

 ```
 "tucker", "xiran", "fancy_fueko", "seth_meyer", "kayleigh", "jen_psaki", "needle_drop", "trever_noah"